Sustainable fashion: Protein fibers

 Protein fibers originate from animal sources and are made up of protein molecules.
 The basic elements in these protein molecules are carbon, hydrogen, oxygen and nitrogen.
 Pesticides are conventionally used in the cultivation of wool, although quantities are smaller.
 Most commercially produced silk involves feeding worms a carefully controlled diet of mulberry leaves grown under special conditions.
 The fibers are extracted by steaming to kill the silk moth chrysalis and then washed in hot water.
 Its use in textiles is limited due to its high cost.
 The silk industry also employs millions of people in rural China.

 Cashmere is obtained from the fine, soft hairs of a cashmere goat's underbelly coat.
 Four goats are needed to produce enough cashmere for one sweater.
 The cashmere industry has been questioned for the working conditions of goat herders and the underpaying of farmers.
-Oxfam reported in Spring 2021 on a project in Afghanistan being undertaken jointly with the Burberry Foundation and PUR Projet, working with goat farmers.
+Oxfam reported in Spring 2021 on a project in Afghanistan being undertaken jointly with the Burberry Foundation and PUR Projet, working with goat farmers to promote sustainable cashmere production.

 Manufactured fibers

 Manufactured fibers sit within three categories: cellulosic fibers, synthetic fibers and protein fibers (e.g., azlon).
 Manufactured cellulosic fibers include rayon made from bamboo and wood, lyocell (also known under the brand name Tencel) and polylactic acid.
-Manufactured synthetic fibers include polyester, nylon, spandex, acrylic fiber, polyethylene and polypropylene.
+Lyocell has gained popularity in sustainable fashion due to its closed-loop production process, which recycles water and solvents.Manufactured synthetic fibers include polyester, nylon, spandex, acrylic fiber, polyethylene and polypropylene.

 Other alternative biodegradable fibers being developed by companies include: leather alternative using pineapple leaves; biocomposites, fabrics, and leather alternative using various parts of coconut; and fabric and paper made from banana plant stalks and stems.
 Rayon is a fiber made out of cellulose sometimes used in fast fashion as it is cheaply manufactured.